stacklane/docs/🗄/Article/scripting/queries.md

    Return values are optional.
 3. Iteration &mdash; If a container is being iterated (for example in Mustache, as a part of `map()`, etc), then it is selected within the context of each iteration: `Container.all().map(c=>({children: Child.all()}))`.
+4. Method Call &mdash; All children have an explicit method for querying the desired container `Child.container(containerVar)...`.

 ## Ancestor Scope